 Berlin is allowing me to say “fuck it” and it’s a damn good feeling.
 Both in the greater scheme of things but also at this point in my life.
 Things are messy and beautiful and imperfect here.
 Berlin is a safe and wonderful place to let go and indulge in hedonism anonymously and with no judgment from anyone.
 I’ll leave the rest to your imagination.
 For now at least.

 Coming to Berlin with a work permit and knowing that I was going to be employed again for the first time in years also meant that I entered the city with a different perspective.
 It was never going to be a place I passed through, trying to discover as fast as I could in order to generate as many articles as efficiently as possible before leaving.
 But rather somewhere I came to find inner peace and a home for a few months, make friends, have a routine, get back to my yoga practice and find myself in a bit of a more stable financial situation before moving on.
 Unfortunately, arriving somewhere where you will be for an extended period of time makes a travel blogger lazy.
-Postponing touristy things and vegan restaurant outings (it’s coming though! did you know there were over 150 vegan restaurants and even a vegan hotel in Berlin?) in favor of casual hangouts in parks with amazing people quickly became the norm.
+Postponing touristy things and vegan restaurant outings (it’s coming though! did you know there were over 150 vegan restaurants and even a vegan hotel in Berlin?) in favour of casual hangouts in parks with amazing people quickly became the norm.
 I have been enjoying feeling temporarily more grounded and not stuck to my computer 24/7 with the constant urge to update my social media.